burakbasaranb/DevExtreme-dxDataGrid-CRUD-and-Row-Reordering-Example/README.md

 ### Editing Forms

-The editing configuration in your code is as follows:
+The `editing` option in the DevExpress DataGrid widget.
+This configuration determines how users can edit the data in the grid.

 ```javascript
 editing: {